Argentina during World War II: 1943 coup

-The government held diplomatic discussions with the United States, with Argentina requesting aircraft, fuel, ships and military hardware.
+The government held diplomatic discussions with the U.S., with Argentina requesting aircraft, fuel, ships and military hardware.
 The Argentine Minister of Foreign Affairs Segundo Storni argued that, although Argentina refrained from participating in the war, it remained closer to the Allies, sending them food, and that up to then the Axis powers had not taken action against the country to justify a declaration of war.
-The United States Secretary of State Cordell Hull replied that Argentina was the only Latin American country to not have broken relations with the Axis, that Argentine food was sold at lucrative return, and that United States military hardware was intended for countries already at war, some of which were facing more severe fuel shortages than was Argentina.
+U.S. Secretary of State Cordell Hull replied that Argentina was the only Latin American country to not have broken relations with the Axis, that Argentine food was sold at lucrative return, and that U.S. military hardware was intended for countries already at war, some of which were facing more severe fuel shortages than was Argentina.
 Storni resigned after this rejection.
-The United States took further measures to increase pressure on Argentina.
+The U.S. took further measures to increase pressure on Argentina.
 All Argentine companies suspected of having ties with the Axis powers were blacklisted and boycotted, and the supply of newsprint was limited to pro-Allied newspapers.
 American exports of electronic appliances, chemical substances and oil production infrastructure were halted.
 The properties of forty-four Argentine companies were seized, and scheduled loans were halted.
 Hull wanted to weaken the Argentine government or force its resignation.
 Torn between diplomatic and economic pressure as opposed to an open declaration of war against Argentina, he opted for the former to avoid disrupting the supply of food to Britain.
-Nevertheless, he also saw the situation as a chance for the United States to have a greater influence over Argentina than Britain.
+Nevertheless, he also saw the situation as a chance for the U.S. to have a greater influence over Argentina than Britain.

-The United States also threatened to accuse Argentina of being involved with the coup of Gualberto Villarroel in Bolivia, and a plot to receive weapons from Germany after the allied refusal, to face the possible threat of invasion either by the United States itself or Brazil acting on their behalf.
+The U.S. also threatened to accuse Argentina of being involved with the coup of Gualberto Villarroel in Bolivia, and a plot to receive weapons from Germany after the allied refusal, to face the possible threat of invasion either by the U.S. itself or Brazil acting on their behalf.
 However, it would be unlikely that Germany would provide such weapons, given their fragile situation in 1944.
 Ramírez called a new meeting of the GOU, and it was agreed to break diplomatic relations with the Axis powers (albeit without yet a declaration of war) on 26 January 1944.

 The break in relations generated unrest within the military, and Ramírez considered removing both the influential Farrell and Perón from the government.
 However, their faction discovered Ramírez's plan.
-They broke up the United Officers' Group, to avoid letting the military loyal to Ramírez know they were aware of his plot, and then initiated a coup against him.
+They broke up the GOU, to avoid letting the military loyal to Ramírez know they were aware of his plot, and then initiated a coup against him.
 Edelmiro Julián Farrell became then the new president of Argentina on 24 February.